 Our 3 main areas of support include:

-- Providing training and support to state administrators, including 27 grantees funded under the Mental Health Service Professional Demonstration Grant program, 15 grantees funded under the Project Prevent Grant program, five grantees funded under the Trauma Recovery Demonstration Grant program, six grantees funded under the School Based Mental Health Services Grant program, school and district administrators, institutions of higher education, teachers, support staff at schools, communities and families, and students.
+- Providing training and support to state and local administrators, including 27 grantees funded under the Mental Health Service Professional Demonstration Grant program, 15 grantees funded under the Project Prevent Grant program, five grantees funded under the Trauma Recovery Demonstration Grant program, 6 funded under the School-Based Mental Health Services grantees, and other school and district administrators, institutions of higher education, teachers, support staff at schools, communities and families, and students.

 - Promoting and managing the U.S. Department of Education School Climate Surveys (EDSCLS) maintenance and help desk hotline.